-A Fast Fourier Transform IP Core that allows implementation of very long transforms on an FPGA using external RAM.
-The FFT IP Core is designed for Run time Programmability and Optimal Resource Utilization.
+A Fast Fourier Transform Algorithm allows implementation of very long transforms on an FPGA using external RAM.
+The Fast Fourier Transform IP Core from Mistral is designed for Run time Programmability and Optimal Resource Utilization.

 Higher transform lengths are supported and depend on factory configuration.
-The Fast Fourier Transform Algorithm is designed for Run time Programmability and Optimal Resource Utilization.
+The Fast Fourier Transform Algorithm is tested on Virtex-6 XC6VSX475T FPGA from Xilinx and is designed for Run-time Programmability and Optimal Resource Utilization.

-The Fast Fourier Transform Algorithm uses the Divide-and-Conquer approach for FFT computation.
+Mistral’s Fast Fourier Transform algorithm (FFT IP Core) uses the Divide-and-Conquer approach for FFT computation.
 This approach expresses an FFT of length N as a product of 2 integers, L x M. The L and M point FFTs are computed using a pipelined FFT block.

 - Transform size, N = 2m, m = 8 to 20 (default).
 Can be customized

 - Forward or inverse complex transform with run time configurability

 - Run time computation of twiddle factors